On this page

 - issuing administrative instructions to governing councils of schools, preschools and children’s services.

-Information can be shared between schools, preschools, non-government school sectors, state authorities and prescribed health professionals to make sure the education, health, safety, welfare or wellbeing of a child or to manage risk to a child or a class of children.
+Information can be shared between schools, preschools, non-government school sectors, state authorities and prescribed health professionals to help them perform their functions relating to the education, health, safety, welfare or wellbeing of a child or to manage risk to a child or a class of children.

 A principal can request information from a child’s previous school when considering the enrolment of a child.
 This includes information: